Janeweightman/Credit-card-churn-analysis/README.md

 # Media
 Header image for this document was made using [Canva](https://www.canva.com/)
 # Acknowledgements
-Special thanks to my tutors Emma, Mark, John and Niel from the Code Institute for all their help on the course!
+Special thanks to my tutors Emma Lamont, Mark Briscoe, John Rearden and Niel McEwan from the Code Institute for all their help on the course!